agtebo/academic-kickstart/content/authors/admin/_index.md

 +++

-I am currently a postdoctoral researcher in the lab of [Dr. Arnaud Gautier](http://www.arnaudgautier.com) where I use protein engineering techniques to develop new chemical-genetic tagging systems for fluorescence microscopy.
+I am currently a Group Leader at [Janelia Research Campus](https://www.janelia.org/lab/tebo-lab) in Molecular Tools and Imaging.
+Formerly, I was a postdoctoral researcher in the lab of [Dr. Arnaud Gautier](http://www.arnaudgautier.com) where I used protein engineering techniques to develop new chemical-genetic tagging systems for fluorescence microscopy.
 I received my Ph.D. in Chemical Biology under the supervision of [Pr.
 Vincent Pecoraro](https://sites.lsa.umich.edu/pecoraro-lab/) at the [University of Michigan](http://www.chembio.umich.edu/), where I used *de novo* protein design to study structure-function relationships in metalloproteins.